-There are usually about forty pupils a year who pursue such a course in the Third Year, and they will study foundation topics devised by the department.
-After a general introduction to the ancient world, they will study ancient entertainment (looking at the Greek Olympics, and in Rome chariot-racing and gladiatorial shows), and Greek and Roman politics (focusing on Athenian democracy and the Roman republican system run by the senate).
-We also study Roman Britain in the form of an extended essay: in the summer term to support this we undertake a trip to relevant ancient sites, whether on Hadrian's Wall or closer to home.
+There are usually about fifty pupils a year who pursue such a course in the Third Year, and they will study foundation topics devised by the department.
+After a general introduction to the ancient world, they will study ancient entertainment (looking at the Greek Olympics and in Rome chariot-racing and gladiatorial shows), and then Greek and Roman warfare (focusing on Sparta and the army in Roman Britain respectively).
+The last of these topics is studied in the form of an extended essay, which is supported by a trip to relevant ancient sites (such as Caerleon or, further afield, Hadrian's Wall).
+In the summer the final module of this course comprises of the study of Athenian democracy.